JaneliaSciComp/multifish/README.md

 This script will also download the standard segmentation machine learning model, used for cell segmentation.

-You can add additional arguments to the end in order to, for example, skip steps previously completed, or add Nextflow Tower monitoring.
+You can add additional arguments to the end in order to, for example, skip steps previously completed, or add monitoring with [Nextflow Tower](https://tower.nf).
 See below for additional details about the argument usage.

 ## Pipeline Overview